McConnell rejects mayors' demand for Senate action on gun bills, after shootings

 “Unfortunately, aspiring presidential candidates immediately took to the airwaves this past weekend to politicize these tragedies, and to demonize the NRA and its 5 million law-abiding members,” the gun rights lobby said.

-Additional reporting by Barbara Goldberg in New York; Editing by Frank McGurty, David Gregorio and Bill Berkrot
+Additional reporting by Barbara Goldberg in New York; Editing by Frank McGurty, Bill Berkrot and Leslie Adler